|

 became a disciple of Mr.Tanaka Chikusen.

-In 1993, he organized "Pumpkin Taste" and participated as a composer and pianist.
+In 1993, he organized "Pumpkin Taste" and participated as a composer

 In 1995, his CD "Restfull Heart" was released.